 Getting Extra Hours Carried Over

-If you are a bit of an overachiever and make more than the standard thirty hours of continued professional education credits you are allowed to carry a maximum of ten extra hours over to the next year.
+If you are a bit of an overachiever and make more than the standard thirty hours of CPE credits, you are allowed to carry a maximum of ten extra hours over to the next year.

 For those of you who like to plan ahead, this option is a great way to save you time in the future.
 Just remember, you can only carry over ten hours.